 Soon to be one of your go-to side dishes!
 It pairs perfectly with a tropical meal, a Thai main dish, or seafood.
 It's super easy to make, it has a delicious and rich, natural coconut flavor and it compliments so many flavors.
 Plus kids and adults alike love it!

 - 1 1/2 cups (355ml) coconut water or water

 Place jasmine rice in a fine mesh sieve and rinse under cold water until water runs clean.
 Drain well, it works best to tap base of sieve with your hand or against the sink.

 Heat coconut milk and coconut water in a medium non-stick saucepan set over medium-high heat.
-Bring to a boil, season with salt (about 3/4 tsp) add rice and bring to a simmer.
+Bring to a boil, season with salt (add to taste, I use about 3/4 tsp) add rice and bring to a simmer.

 Reduce heat to low, cover and simmer until water has been absorbed (you may find there's a few small pools of liquid at the top and that's fine), about 17 - 20 minutes.